Go to Reviews.org AU Edition

 - “Alexa, where’s Waldo?”

 We suspect that Alexa’s limits have yet to be discovered.
 There could still be Easter eggs that no one’s thought to try yet.

 But we do know a few things that Alexa definitely can’t do.
-She can’t call 911 on your behalf, for instance.
+She can’t call 911 or any emergency services on your behalf, for instance.
 She also can’t do voice memos.¹

-But Alexa can’t actually tell you if you have COVID-19 or another disease.
+But Alexa can’t actually tell you if you have a disease.
 She can only help you rule it out through a lack of symptoms.